Scotland, PA: Press kit

 The press kit for the movie was printed in the form of a CliffsNotes booklet, written by Professor David Linton of Marymount Manhattan College, which is what Morrissette was reading when he was studying Shakespeare.

 Music

 The soundtrack is made up of Bad Company songs because, in Morrissette's words, "the band's catalogue was surprisingly inexpensive".

 Reception

+The film holds a score of 59% on Rotten Tomatoes based on 73 reviews, as of May 2025.
+The consensus reads: "Though it's not as good as it could have been, Scotland, PA shows cleverness at utilizing its premise."

 Orlando Weekly called it "high-spirited", with "era-hopping giddiness"and "a rib-poking gambol".

-The New York Observer called it "a trailer-trash version of Macbeth that should be avoided like an Elizabethan pox" and "grubby low-budget sendup of 70’s pop culture".
+The New York Observer called it "a trailer-trash version of Macbeth that should be avoided like an Elizabethan pox" and "grubby low-budget sendup of 70s pop culture".

-Movieguide called it "a hilarious, modern re-telling of William Shakespeare’s great tragic play" and a "morality tale".
+Movieguide called it "a hilarious, modern re-telling of William Shakespeare's great tragic play" and a "morality tale".

-Salon.com called it "a one-note movie — the note being a smart-aleck adolescent's idea of a Shakespeare parody".
+Salon called it "a one-note movie — the note being a smart-aleck adolescent's idea of a Shakespeare parody".

 SPLICEDwire called it "deliriously funny, fast and loose, accessible to the uninitiated, and full of surprises".